 No modifications are needed to the boat though you can make those already suggested above.

-You may not want to use an aluminum boat, as we outlined in the article the truth about using a Jon boat in saltwater.
+You may not want to use an aluminum boat, as we outlined in the article can you use a Jon boat in saltwater.
 Aluminum corrodes quickly in saltwater.
 Fiberglass would be a much better material.

 As far as boating in ocean saltwater goes, you should follow the strict guidelines outlined in this article to stay safe so you can live to boat another day.